 With more people attending church services online, it’s clear that livestreaming is here to stay.
 If your church isn’t already broadcasting its services, now is the time to start.

-Now that an online church service option is a member expectation let’s discuss what features you need to look for when purchasing the best video cameras for livestreaming church.
+Now that an online church service option is a member expectation, you need to set yourself up for a success.
+And that starts with having the right equipment for live streaming church services.

-- The weight of the camera matters.
+The weight of the camera matters.
 A heavier camera is often more stable and produces less shaky footage, but a lighter one is easier to carry around and won’t wear you out quickly.
+Try to find the right balance for your team to capture church live streams.

 Types of Videocameras for Livestreaming Church